misterfish/stick/README.md

 - Practical examples and advice which will hopefully be of use to TC39, after using these idioms in many projects for about a year.
-In particular, that composition operators should be considered in addition to a pipeline operator.
+In particular, we hope to make a strong case that composition operators should be considered in addition to a pipeline operator.

 The overloading is made possible thanks to the great [babel-plugin-operator-overload](https://github.com/jussi-kalliokoski/babel-plugin-operator-overload)